easysoft2k15/SuaveAndWebsocket/README.md

 - in point (3) the command run Build.cmd that is responsible to bootstrap paket and lunch "FAKE build.fsx" to build project
 - build.fsx build project anc stage it on the server
 - web.config must add an handler to forward HTTP trafic to Suave application (this is where owr application is lunched) `NOTE: web.config must be copied to the stage folder.
-For this reasons is under the wwwroot folder from where in turn is get copied to the stage folder by the Kudu.stage command in build.fsx`
+For this reasons is under the wwwroot folder from where is copied to the stage folder by the Kudu.stage command in build.fsx`
 - In order to deploy on Azure You can point the browser to: https://deploy.azure.com/?repository=YOUR_REPOSITORY#/form/setup